aipowerorg/aipowerorg.github.io/docs/Chat/voice-features.md

     -   **Server VAD**: OpenAI's server detects when the user stops speaking based on silence.
     -   **Semantic VAD**: A more advanced detection that understands the context of the speech to determine when a turn is complete.
 -   **Response Speed**: Control how quickly the AI speaks, from `0.25` (slowest) to `1.5` (fastest).
+-   **Enable Direct Voice Mode**: This transforms the popup trigger button into the main controller for the voice session.
+It requires **Popup Enabled** (in the Appearance accordion) to be active.
 -   **Advanced Settings**: Configure technical details like audio formats and noise reduction.
 The defaults are recommended for most use cases.

 ### How It Works

+The Realtime Voice Agent has two modes of operation, depending on whether "Direct Voice Mode" is enabled.

+#### Standard Mode

+In this mode, the voice session is initiated from within the chat window.

+1. The user clicks the popup icon to open the chat window.
-When enabled, a new voice button appears in the chat input area.
+2. Inside the window, a new voice button appears in the input area.
+3. The user clicks this internal voice button to start the session.
+The button will indicate it's "Connecting...".
+4. Once connected, the button changes to a "Listening" state, and the conversation begins.

 <img src={realtimebutton} />

+#### Direct Voice Mode (Popup Only)

+For a truly voice-first experience, you can enable **Direct Voice Mode**.
+This is ideal for scenarios where you want to offer an immediate voice assistant without requiring the user to interact with the text chat first.

-1. The user clicks the button to start the session.
-The button will indicate it's "Connecting...".
+1. The user clicks the main popup icon on your website.
-2. Once connected, the button changes to a "Listening" state.
-The user can start speaking.
-3. Based on your **Turn Detection** setting, the AI will either wait for the user to click the button again or automatically detect when they've finished speaking.
-4. The AI processes the speech and responds with voice.
-While the AI is speaking, the button changes to a "Speaking" state.
-5. The conversation continues until the user clicks the button to end the session.
+2. The voice session starts **immediately**.
+The chat window does not open.
+3. The popup icon itself animates to show the status (Connecting, Listening, Speaking).
+4. The user talks directly to the agent, and the conversation happens entirely through voice.

 ---